libialany/DevOpsProject/db/hasura/listOfUser/README.md

 POST

-note: for refresh the list iwe have to use the function `refetchQueries`.
+note: for refresh the list. we have to use the function `refetchQueries`.

 ```
 mutation AddUser($objects: [users_insert_input!]!) {